Alkaff Mansion: History

 What happened to the mansion during the Japanese occupation years and its aftermath remain relatively unknown.
 During the war, Telok Blangah Hill was located along the same ridge that hosted the climactic Battle of Pasir Panjang.
 One could wager a guess that the mansion was abandoned for safety reasons.
 In any case, the mansion was abandoned after the war.
 According to the heritage description plaque found at the mansion today, the house was sold as the Alkaffs were facing severe business losses.
 The identity of those who took over the mansion is unknown.

 Following the sale of the mansion, the heritage plaque immediately moves on to mention that the mansion was acquired by the government in 1984.
 Not only is such information misleading, it also masks the incredibly rich history of the building in the intermediate years.

 The mansion was in fact taken over by a Buddhist organization called the "World Buddhist Society".
 The exact date in which they moved in is unknown, but it is most likely after the year 1972 as a newspaper report on the mansion during that year mentions that the mansion was still abandoned.
 In any case, pictorial evidence will show that the World Buddhist Society had installed their signboard onto the front façade of the building.
 According to various oral history interviews, the society managed 2 temples – one in the immediate vicinity at Telok Blangah Hill, and another bigger one called "Thousand Buddha Temple" at Mount Faber.
 The organization also managed a statue of the Buddha at Telok Blangah Hill.
 These oral histories, tell us that these temples were prominent places of worship that proved to also be a popular tourist destination.
-According to one interviewees, tourists would visit the temples after climbing up Mount Faber.
+According to one interview, tourists would visit the temples after climbing up Mount Faber.

 Other transnational linkages were forged by the World Buddhist Society.
 Several newspaper reports mention that the society was to conduct various international conferences annually with other Buddhist societies worldwide.
 Moreover, the World Buddhist Society also served as the umbrella organization for the World Buddhist College, an educational institution which, according to newspaper reports, aimed to "train all Buddhist monks in Singapore".
 Taken as a whole, the mansion could thus be said to be a nexus that played an educational role, and where transnational linkages were forged between Buddhist societies worldwide.